ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 - HelperFunctions.ts: file with functions that are used in multiple components

 - TtlDashboard.tsx: Dashboard that shows the requests of the logged in user
-- ApproversDashboard.tsx: Dashboard that shows requests that are 'sent for approval' or 'sent for reapproval' and are attached to the logged in approver (only visible for approvers)
+- ApproversDashboard.tsx: Dashboard that shows requests that are 'Submitted' or 'sent for reapproval' and are attached to the logged in approver (only visible for approvers)
 - HRDashboard.tsx: Dashboard that shows requests that are 'in process by HR'
-- DirectorDashboard.tsx: Dashboard that shows requests that are 'sent for approval' and exceed 5000 EUR
+- DirectorDashboard.tsx: Dashboard that shows requests that are 'Submitted' and exceed 5000 EUR
 - DashboardComponent.tsx: Component that contains the table with requests, tailored for each type of dashboard

 - ChooseNewRequest.tsx: Component where the user is prompted to choose the kind of request they want to make